CVR (left) & FDR (right)

 NTSB has been through this very many times.
 They have a job to do, and in the present configuration they are doing that job very well.
 They are not just investigating these aviation accidents and pigeon-holing data; they are also informing; they are empowering us citizens to better understand aviation in a clear and true light, absent the spin and PR that has become so too common these days.
 But, again, NTSB has been through this very many times.
 FAA and other aviation interests have deep economic interests to protect, thus there has always been enormous pressure on NTSB to not go too deeply into areas that show negligence by controllers, mechanics or others who did not make the list of fatalities.
 It is much easier to simply assign blame to the deceased, or to find a low-budget scapegoat guilty of a marginally innocent mistake.
 Much easier, and costs a lot less money.
 And, so, in the past, that is what the NTSB reports have almost always concluded: sorry, some dead pilot did this.

 The thing is, these accidents do not happen in a vacuum.
-They * because bored people doing repetitive work become complacent, drop their vigilance, and pick up their distracting devices.
+They *…I worked 22-years as an FAA air traffic controller, and I experienced this TV problem.
+I saw the corrupted culture that would justify the use of television sets in the control tower work environment.
+And, I saw the adverse consequences to those who spoke up to clean it up.linkhappen within a system filled with professionals and technologies, and with a level of redundancy that has made it clear: today, the biggest vulnerability has come to be boredom and inattention,* because bored people doing repetitive work become complacent, drop their vigilance, and pick up their distracting devices.
 And, then, when people die, and a few scared managers and scared union leaders come swooping in to guide their testimony, the one controller who knows the whole story learns to stay quiet.
-And so, a normally reliable controller has to carry his dark secrets to the grave, all because he let down his guard just one too many times.happen within a system filled with professionals and technologies, and with a level of redundancy that has made it clear: today, the biggest vulnerability has come to be boredom and inattention,
+And so, a normally reliable controller has to carry his dark secrets to the grave, all because he let down his guard just one too many times.

 I am not saying that the controllers at Guam or Lexington or Birmingham are absolutely hiding a dark secret.
 I am saying that, if they are, they will live better if they follow the instinct they were born with (and not the one they acquired at their workplace) and fully participate in the investigation.
 Tell the truth, the whole truth, and nothing but the truth.
 For, the truth will set us all free from the hell of a corrupted work culture.
 And man oh man, it is hell…